gnu-octave/bootstrap/README.md

 ## Development roadmap

+* Improve performance/efficiency in smoothmedian mex function by only using a partial sort to identify the median (starting value for smoothing)
 * We intend on including the following features in version 5.2.0: 1) an option in `cor` function to select Spearman's rank or Pearson's correlation coefficient; and 2) an additional function folder for fitting linear models and returning bootstrap confidence intervals for regression coefficients and estimated marginal means.
 The function have similar usage to `anovan`.
 * Make `bootcoeff` and `bootemm` compatible with Matlab.